 Test is the environment used for testing real data in Canvas without affecting the production environment.
-The test environment is overwritten with data from the production environment every three weeks.
+The test environment is overwritten with data from the production environment every third Saturday of the month.

 Web Services are a collection of third-party services that users can use for notifications.
 Web Services currently support integrations with Google Drive, Skype, Twitter, Delicious, and Diigo.